owncloud/docs/docs/build-the-docs.md

 ### Searching and Fixing Attribute Errors

-It is very beneficial to use command line attributes when searching and fixing attribute errors.
-This can be necessary when you get warnings like: `WARNING: skipping reference to missing attribute: <attribute-name>`
+It is very beneficial to use command-line attributes when searching and fixing attribute errors.
+This can be necessary when you get warnings like: `WARNING: skipping reference to missing attribute: <attribute-name>`.

 - First, you may want to check if the attribute name is used as an attribute at all.
 Run at the top level of the docs repo:
 `grep -rn --exclude-dir={public,.git,node_modules} \{attribute-name`\